jjoo3/CMSC447-homework1/README.md

 # CMSC447-homework1

-# Assets are required to download in order to view the 4 webpages.
+Assets and the four html pages should all be downloaded together.